gityashhub/finalagent/replit.md

   - ✅ **Professional Report Templates**: Improved executive summary with formal structure, tables, and professional language suitable for statistical agencies
   - ✅ **Improved Navigation**: Clean 6-page structure (Data Upload, Column Analysis, Cleaning Wizard, Visualization, AI Assistant, Reports)

-- **2025-10-03**: GitHub Import to Replit Environment
+- **2025-10-03**: GitHub Import to Replit Environment ✅ COMPLETED
   - Successfully imported project from GitHub
   - Installed Python 3.11 and all dependencies using uv package manager
-  - All 60 Python packages installed successfully (streamlit, pandas, numpy, scikit-learn, plotly, seaborn, matplotlib, groq, jinja2, scipy)
+  - All 61 Python packages installed successfully (streamlit, pandas, numpy, scikit-learn, plotly, seaborn, matplotlib, groq, jinja2, scipy)
   - Verified Streamlit configuration (.streamlit/config.toml) is properly set up for Replit
   - Configured workflow to run on port 5000 with 0.0.0.0 binding
-  - Set up autoscale deployment configuration
+  - Set up autoscale deployment configuration for production
-  - Application running successfully and tested
+  - Application running successfully and tested via screenshot
-  - Note: GROQ_API_KEY environment variable is not set - AI Assistant features will not be available until configured
+  - ⚠️ Note: GROQ_API_KEY environment variable is not set - AI Assistant features will not be available until configured
+  - To enable AI features: Add GROQ_API_KEY in the Secrets tab (Tools → Secrets) in the Replit workspace

 ## Deployment
 The application is configured for autoscale deployment, suitable for stateless web applications.
 It automatically scales based on traffic and stops when not in use.